 But not every encounter can be resolved without conflict.
-Some people are unreasonable, unfair, aggressive, selfish and violent.
-If we let them have their way, appease them or compromise with them, we jeopardize our own lives, reward their predatory behavior, and subject the people around us who need our help, to oppression.
+Sometimes we deal with actions that are unreasonable, unfair, aggressive, selfish or violent.
+If we tolerate these violent actions, appease or compromise, we jeopardize our own lives, reward predatory behavior, and subject the people around us who need our help, to oppression.

 Under violent threat we will fight like we trained.
 So to defend our lives and the lives of others, we need to train sincerely, now, while we have the chance.